 - Annual Events such as Open House, college and career information nights, athletic contests, and fine arts exhibitions.

-- Guidance Counselors who actively monitor and support your student through out high school, including coordinating meetings with parents and teachers as necessary.
+- School Counselors who actively monitor and support your student through out high school, including coordinating meetings with parents and teachers as necessary.

 What we expect from students: